Freescale/Documentation/release-notes/source/introduction.rst

 Introduction
 ============

-This document has the release notes of the Freescale Community BSP |release|
+This document has the release notes of the FSL Community BSP |release|
 which is a communty effort to improve Freescale's processors support in OpenEmbedded and Yocto.